weaviate/weaviate-io/_posts/blog/2022-09-07-Weaviate-release-1-15.md

 The Hamming distance is a metric for comparing two numerical vectors. <br/>
 It compares the vector values dimension by dimension and returns a total count of differing values.
 The fewer differences, the closer the vectors.

-For example, the Hamming distance for the below vectors is **3**, which is the count of matching values.
+For example, the Hamming distance for the below vectors is **2**, which is the count of differing values.
 * A `[1, 9, 3, 4, 5]`
 * B `[1, 2, 3, 9, 5]`